SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * :const:`pypet.pypetconstants.UPDATE_SKELETON`: (-1)

-    The skeleton and annotations are updated, i.e. only items that are not currently part of your trajectory in RAM are loaded empty.
+    The skeleton is updated, i.e. only items that are not currently part of your trajectory in RAM are loaded empty.

 * :const:`pypet.pypetconstants.UPDATE_DATA`: (-2)

      Like (2) but only items that are currently not in your trajectory are loaded.

+Note that in all cases except :const:`pypet.pypetconstants.LOAD_NOTHING`, annotations will be reloaded if the corresponding instance is created or the annotations of an existing instance were emptied before.

 As for storage, you can load single items manually by :func:`~pypet.trajectory.Trajectory.f_load_item`.
 If you load a large result with many entries